 ALL photos in exhibits must have been taken by the exhibitor.
 Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
 The release can be obtained at: https://4h.extension.illinois.edu/members/projects/photography.
 Photos may be taken with a camera, an electronic tablet (i.e. iPad), or a cell phone.
 Photos exhibited in frames should be prepared for hanging.

-ALL photos (including Photo Editing exhibits) must be accompanied by details of the camera settings that include:
+ALL photos must be accompanied by details of the camera settings that include:

-- a.
-Camera/device used
+- a) Camera/device used

-- b.
-Aperture (F-stop)
+- b) Aperture (F-stop)

-- c.
-Exposure time (shutter speed)
+- c) Exposure time (shutter speed)

-- d.
-ISO (film/sensor sensitivity)
+- d) ISO (film/sensor sensitivity)

-- e.
-Lighting used (flash, artificial, sunlight, other)
+- e) Lighting used (flash, artificial, sunlight, other)

-- f.
-Photo editing software/application used (required for ALL edits and retouches except for cropping)

-- g.
-Filters used (lens filters and or digital/software filters)